Top 10 Best Rock Guitarists of All Time

 5 Eric Clapton Eric Patrick Clapton is an English rock and blues guitarist, singer and songwriter.
 He is the only three-time inductee to the Rock and Roll Hall of Fame, once as a solo artist and separately as a member of the Yardbirds and Cream.
 He has also been a member of Derek and the Dominos.

 Slowhand is the absolute best ever!
-Consider where he came from, his tragic losses and his personal demons!
+Consider where he came from, his tragic losses, and his personal demons.

 Slowhand rocks!

-He is, has been and always will be the best for me.
+He is, has been, and always will be the best for me.
 There are many talented guitarists and more evolving every day, but he is the best.

 6 Brian May Brian Harold May is an English musician, singer, songwriter and astrophysicist, best known as the lead guitarist of the rock band Queen.

-This guy doesn't just play guitar, he's an artist.
-He can take any of the beautiful, amazing songs Queen produced and come up with the perfect guitar solo that COMPLIMENTS the music without DOMINATING it.
-In my opinion, that's an incredibly important and admirable skill in a rock guitarist, when you see so many opting to steal the show with ridiculously overdone, over complicated riffs.
-Brian May was, and still is, dedicated to the music first and foremost rather than just showcasing his own talent when it's his time to shine.
-Plus, he has an epic singing voice and can write absolute bops!
-Definitely my favorite rock guitarist!
+This guy doesn't just play guitar.
+He's an artist.
+He can take any of the beautiful, amazing songs Queen produced and come up with the perfect guitar solo that complements the music without dominating it.
+In my opinion, that's an incredibly important and admirable skill in a rock guitarist, especially when you see so many opting to steal the show with ridiculously overdone, overcomplicated riffs.

 7 Angus Young Angus McKinnon Young is an Australian guitarist of Scottish origin, best known as the co-founder, lead guitarist, songwriter and sole constant member of the Australian hard rock band AC/DC.
-When performing live he does his own version of Chuck Berry's "duck walk" and has also spun on his side while still playing songs accurately.
+When performing live he does his own version of Chuck Berry's "duck walk" and has also spun on his side while... read more

 8 Kirk Hammett Kirk Lee Hammett is the lead guitarist and songwriter for the heavy metal band Metallica and has been a member of the band since 1983.
 Before joining Metallica he formed and named the band Exodus.